zulip/zulip/docs/directory-structure.md

   (e.g., `restart-server`).

-* `scripts/lib/` Scripts that are needed on production deployments but humans should never run.
+* `scripts/lib/` Scripts that are needed on production deployments but humans should never run directly.

-* `scripts/setup/` Tools that production deployments will only run once, during installation.
+* `scripts/setup/` Scripts that production deployments will only run once, during installation.

-* `tools/` Development tools.
+* `tools/` Scripts used only in a Zulip development environment.
+  These are not included in production release tarballs for Zulip, so that we can include scripts here one wouldn't want someone to run in production accidentally (e.g. things that delete the Zulip database without prompting).

+* `tools/setup/` Subdirectory of `tools/` for things only used during the development environment setup process.

+* `tools/travis/` Subdirectory of `tools/` for things only used to setup and run our tests in Travis CI.
+Actually test suites should go in `tools/`.

 ---------------------------------------------------------